secretstartups/handbook/sales/sales-renewal-process/index.html.md

 ## Renewals Policy

 #### Finance Subscription Cancellation Policy:
-- Subscriptions will be considered fully cancelled 30 days after the subscription term end date, unless they are renewed.
+- Subscriptions will be considered fully cancelled 45 days after the subscription term end date, unless they are renewed.
-- Customers returning after 180 days will be treated as New Business
+- Customers returning 180 days after churn will be treated as New Business
 - PAO reserves the right to dispute any suspect Sales behavior attempting to circumvent this policy.

 #### Renewal Opportunity Policy:
-- Renewal Opportunities will have a 30 day grace period after subscription term end date, after which it should be considered lost and moved to Closed Lost.
+- Renewal Opportunities will have a 45 day grace period after subscription term end date, after which it should be considered lost and moved to Closed Lost.
 - If the customer later decides to renew (re-transact with GitLab) from days 31-90 beyond subscription term end date, work with Deal Desk team to [back out the Closed Lost renewal](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/#subscription-cancellation-policy) and book a new renewal transaction.

 ## Renewal Lifecycle Management